youwen5/web/routes/+faqs.typ

   ]

 2. _What programming language should I learn first?_ \
-  Doesn't matter.
+  Doesn’t matter.
 Pick a language, write some code.
 If you want to end up in corporate, try JavaScript or Python.
 If you want to be an elite hacker, try Rust or a Lisp dialect.
-If you don't even like programming and happen to be a mathematician, try Haskell.
+If you don’t even like programming and happen to be a mathematician, try Haskell.